lcrespom/Modulator/README.md

 	- Tracker
 		- Probably as an independent app that can load synth presets
 		- Review [this article](http://www.html5rocks.com/en/tutorials/audio/scheduling/)
+		- Apart from controlling Modulator instruments, also emit MIDI events to external devices
 	- Review this:
 		- https://en.wikipedia.org/wiki/Open_Sound_Control
 		- http://opensoundcontrol.org/ (was not responding when last checked)